How to use your Bioverter

 The Basket sits on runners.
 Bits of compost can fall onto the runners during harvesting.
 Clear the runners on the two side walls and the rear wall, to ensure the emptied Basket can slide freely and go right to the back.
 The liquid Tray will now fit snugly in position.

-After unlocking the goodness in your everyday waste, Bioverter then captures all useful matter as dark compost and compost juice in separate pull-out collectors.
+Bioverter unlocks the goodness in your waste and captures all useful matter as fresh compost and compost juice in separate pull-out collectors.

-You can utilise the richness in compost juice right away after harvest but with dark compost, use our tips to multiply your rewards.
+You can utilise the richness in compost juice right away after harvest.
+With dark compost, use our tips to get noticeably better results.

-By the time your compost descends into the collection Basket, it is unappealing to pests and pets as a potential source of food.
+By the time fresh compost descends into the collection Basket, it is unappealing to pests and pets as a potential source of food.
 However, its nutrients are initially unavailable to plants.

 Leave your harvest to rest in a sheltered spot and its nutrients change into a form that plants can use readily.
-What's more, your crumbly end-product is soil-like and gives you additional benefits:
+What's more, the crumbly end-product is soil-like and gives you additional benefits:

 - it is nutrient dense and works like a slow-release fertiliser